snowplow/snowplowanalytics.com/_posts/2018-07-30-use-glue-and-athena-with-snowplow-data/index.md

 For further details on what is and what isn't supported read the excellent AWS documentation, including [unsupported DDL in Athena][unsupported-ddl-in-athena].

-## Use AWS Redshift Spectrum to access the data
+<h2 id="use-aws-redshift-spectrum-to-access-the-data">6.
+Use AWS Redshift Spectrum to access the data</h2>

 Just as with the previous step, you will need to create an appropriate role that can access your data, which you can do by following the [IAM Role guide here][iam-redshift]